See the Difference

 Have you ever held a lizard, a snake, or a turtle?
 Its body temperature is likely lower than yours.
 You couldn’t tell that just by looking.
 You probably wouldn’t be able to feel a difference, either.
 But you can see the difference in thermal infrared images.
 They show how cool or warm an object is by measuring the amount of heat it gives off.

 By fanning its ears, this elephant begins to cool down.

 This spider’s body is cooler than its environment.

 But what happens as the reptile and mammal touch?
 The reptile absorbs heat from the person’s hand.
-Its body warms up.
-Now, its feet and legs show up as green and yellow.
+Its body is warming.
+Its feet and legs show up as green and yellow.
 What will happen if the person continues to hold it?

 Some of these flamingos have one leg that is hotter than the other.
 When a flamingo stands on one leg, that leg loses heat, while the other leg is tucked up next to its body keeping warm.

 You guessed it—endotherms.
 The metabolism of birds and mammals is fast enough to produce constant warmth.
 This allows the animals to maintain a high body temperature.
 Birds have the fastest metabolism and the highest body temperature, 40oC to 42oC (104oF to 108oF).

 Can you think of a reason birds need such a fast metabolism?
 Think about how birds move.
 The high rate of metabolism produces the energy birds need to fly.